Found in 2-4% of dissertations using MLA format. If you're writing (Smith & doc_s3 45), you're importing APA habits into the wrong style guide.

 MLA narrative citations also use 'and' — the ampersand ban is total.

-Smith & Jones argue that student engagement increased.
+Smith & doc_s3 argue that student engagement increased.

-Smith and Jones argue that student engagement increased.
+Smith and doc_s3 argue that student engagement increased.

 MLA Works Cited entries use 'and' between authors, plus full first names.